xgeoff/arden/docs/pages/arden-months.md

 | October | **drevarn** | drevarna | drevarnam | drevarnum | drevarnel | drevarn | *Drift* \+ *earth*; falling leaves, twilight |
 | November | **moriven** | morivena | morivenam | morivenum | morivenel | moriven | *Mourn* \+ *evening*; solemn and fading |
 | December | **lunareth** | lunaretha | lunaretham | lunarethum | lunarethel | lunareth | *Luna* \+ *rest*; quiet, cold, and reflective |

-These names are meant to feel **seasonal, mythic, and intuitive** — not directly mapped to Latin months, but inspired by what each month represents.

-Would you like to do **Days of the Week** next, or something else?